czbiohub-sf/scRFE/docs/source/installation.rst

 PyPI
 ~~~~~~~~~
 scRFE is available through the `Python Package Index`_ and thus can be installed
 using pip.
-Please use Python3.6.
 To install scRFE using pip, run:

 .. code:: bash